1 Helpful / 0 Not

 Pros: Simply a great setting for a course - charming, scenic, quiet, friendly, neighborhood park.

-Course lies primarily in a gulley/valley with a creek at the bottom.
-Bugs were a bit of a nuisance, and it was a bit muddy and slippery in spots, but I'm sure it retains water for a few days after a hard rain and is likely to be flooded/unplayable several times a year.
+• Course lies primarily in a gulley/valley with a creek at the bottom.
+Bugs were a bit of a nuisance, and it was a bit muddy and slippery in spots...
+I'm sure it retains water for a few days after a hard rain and is likely to be flooded/unplayable several times a year.

-Pros won't find the desired level of challenge here, but I doubt this course was designed with National Tour events in mind.
+• Pros won't find the desired level of challenge here, but this course wasn't designed with National Tour events in mind.

 Other Thoughts: Perfect course for its location - what it lacks in terms of epic, championship caliber challenge, it makes up for with fun factor and is the kind of course you want to return to.
 I really think this is an excellent course that's so much fun to play, it's flaws are easily dismissed.

 Appears to have undergone several changes over the years, including the loss of two holes, hence its current 16-hole layout.
 Lollipops on all baskets have been appropriately renumbered.
 Has aged quite well for such an old course (probably through the TLC of many locals - thanks for your efforts)!

 Just a chill course in a peaceful, serene neighborhood park that butts up to people's backyards.
 Seldom have I seen so many able to enjoy the same piece of land at the same time.
 During our round, a doe and 2 fawns crossed one of the fairways while feeding, as well as several walkers, joggers, dog walkers, and rabbits... all enjoying this little chunk of leisure habitat for all. :)

 10 of 10 people found this review helpful.